-A third-party extended warranty provider, such as Endurance, can offer more flexible plans and up to 15 years of coverage (meaning 6 years beyond the original Mercedes warranty).
+A third-party extended auto warranty provider, such as Endurance, can offer more flexible plans and up to 8 years of coverage or 200,000+ miles.
 Third-party warranties are available to cover original owners as well as CPO models after the Mercedes warranty has expired.

 If you buy a used Mercedes outside of the company’s CPO program, you can still purchase a warranty plan from a third party.
-Endurance offers plans that extend coverage up to 2000,000 miles.
+Endurance offers plans that extend coverage for 200,000+ miles.

 Also, an aftermarket extended warranty company can offer basic coverage plans if you feel you don’t want to cover the entire car.
 For example, the Endurance Secure level, which is available in various length terms and miles, can offer essential coverage for the powertrain and a few other essentials.